Dry Needling Edmonton: An Innovative Treatment for Muscle & Joint Pain

 What To Expect During Dry Needling Therapy

 The idea of having needles inserted into your body can seem rather uncomfortable.
-However, a healthy muscle feels very little discomfort with insertion of the needle during the dry needling process.
+However, a healthy muscle feels very little discomfort with the insertion of the needle during the dry needling process.
 A muscle that is sensitive and shortened, or has an active trigger point within it, will have a sensation similar to a muscle cramp – this is the ‘twitch’ response going into effect.
 There are very mild side effects from this therapy, which vary among individuals.
 Usually, only mild muscle soreness or slight skin bruising are left behind.

 Dry Needling At Innovation Physical Therapy